This article is part of a series that describes how to use Elvis 6 with Adobe InDesign.

 Controlling the linking behavior

-In some scenarios, it can be beneficial to completely turn off the automatic updating process, or to restrict it to link files based on file names only.
+In some scenarios, it can be beneficial to completely turn off the automatic updating process, or to restrict it to link files based on Instance ID or file names only.

 This can be controlled in the Elvis section of the InDesign preferences: